nicky-nym/nicky-nym.github.io/pages/kinematic.md

   6. overly **limit mobility** of kids, elders, and people with disabilities
   7. are **not quickly alterable** &mdash; making one significant change can take decades
   8. are **not cheaply alterable** &mdash; it is staggeringly expensive to add subways or highways to an existing city
+  9. are **too few and too small**, by a factor of two, for everyone who will live in them by 2050

 ### The solution